 #1 // Black Knight

-Black Knight by Benjamin Moore is our deepest, darkest black exterior paint color that we recommend.
-At an LRV of 2.72, it’s very close to true black and is a bold choice for your home’s exterior.
+Black Knight by Benjamin Moore is a deep, dark black exterior paint color with rich green undertones that we love.
+At an LRV of 4.76, it’s a bold choice for your home’s exterior.
 It’s deeply saturated, so we recommend pairing it with natural tones like wood and landscaping to soften it a bit.
 Too moody for your tastes?
 Try using Black Knight as an accent for trim or windows.

 #2 // Tricorn Black

 We love Tricorn Black by Sherwin Williams for its depth and beautiful color.
 It has an LRV of 3, so it’s also quite a dark option.
 One way to make use of this color is to opt for using it on accents along with darker siding, as with the home above.
 This home features Tricorn Black on the trim, downspouts, eaves, and gutters.

 Black Magic by Sherwin Williams leans a little warm and also has an LRV of 3.
 It pairs well with yellows and light browns, so you can consider it as an accent — yellow homes with black shutters are so classic.
 Or you can liven up a small home by painting the exterior black and softening it with landscaping and natural tones.

 Black Beauty by Benjamin Moore is a touch more reflective, with a 3.26 LRV.
 If black is a little too bold for you, adding darker wood accents and metallic finishes gives it a monochromatic look that mutes it (see above).
 However, if you do want more contrast, you can add white accents to your black exterior paint color like the chimney below for a striking reversal of the norm.

 #5 // Greenblack